elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The "deflate-frame" in Sec-WebSocket-Extensions refers to a compression extension for WebSocket.
+It reduces the size of WebSocket messages, leading to more efficient network communication.
+    </div><br/>
-  <div><strong>Interview Response:</strong> Websocket use the "deflate-frame" token in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
+  <div><strong>Technical Response:</strong> Websocket use the "deflate-frame" token in the "Sec-WebSocket-Extensions" header; deflate-frame means that the browser supports data compression.
 Using DEFLATE, this extension compresses the "Application data" part of WebSocket data frames.
 The simplest "Sec-WebSocket-Extensions" header in the client's opening handshake to request per-frame DEFLATE extension is the following: “Sec-WebSocket-Extensions: deflate-frame”.
 The most straightforward header from the server to accept this extension is the same.
     </div>
   </div>
 </details>

 ---

-### What does the Sec-WebSocket-Protocol: soap, wamp mean?
+### What does the Sec-WebSocket-Protocol: soap, wamp specify?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> The `Sec-WebSocket-Protocol: soap, wamp` header specifies the subprotocols that the client is willing to speak on the WebSocket connection, namely SOAP (Simple Object Access Protocol) and WAMP (The Web Application Messaging Protocol).
+    </div><br />
-  <div><strong>Interview Response:</strong> Sec-WebSocket-Protocol: SOAP, WAMP means that we would like to transfer not just any data, but the data in SOAP or WAMP (“The WebSocket Application Messaging Protocol”) protocols.
+  <div><strong>Technical Details:</strong> Sec-WebSocket-Protocol: SOAP, WAMP specifies that we would like to transfer not just any data, but the data in SOAP or WAMP (“The WebSocket Application Messaging Protocol”) protocols.
 WebSocket sub-protocols register in the IANA catalog.
 So, this header describes the data formats that we are getting to use.
 We use the optional header to set the second parameter of the new WebSocket.
 That is the array of sub-protocols, e.g., if we would like to use SOAP or WAMP.
 The server should respond with a list of protocols and extensions that it agrees to use.
     </div><br />
   <div><strong className="codeExample">Syntax Example:</strong><br /><br />